wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **Q:**&ensp;And not what I am?

 **M:**&ensp;What you are, you already are.
 By knowing what you are not, you are free of it and remain in your own natural state.
-It all happens quite spontaneously and effortlessly.
+It all happens quite spontaneöusly and effortlessly.

 **Q:**&ensp;And what do I discover?